isomerpages/ogp/_about-us/eng/alexander.md

   - Homer
 accomplishments: >-
-  * Handles end-to-end repo privatisation for Isomer, monitored stability, and set up clearer documentation.
+  * Handles end-to-end repo privatisation for Isomer, monitored stability, and set up clearer documentation

-  * Worked on migrations of backend infrastructure onto AWS.
+  * Worked on migrations of backend infrastructure on AWS

   * Also responsible for monitoring and reviewing security, and resolving vulnerabilities
 quote: ""